 - Boneless, Skinless Chicken Breast – Easy enough to prepare ahead of time in an Instant Pot or air fryer.

-Rotisserie chicken is great for this individual chicken pot pie recipe, too!
+Rotisserie chicken is great for this mini chicken pot pie recipe too!

 - Frozen Carrots, Peas, and Corn – Frozen is best to prevent the veggies from becoming super mushy.